ibtehalahmed/react-contacts/readme.md

 2. Run `webpack`

 3. Run `node server.js` to start the development server.

-It should automatically open the client in your browser when ready.
+4. Browse to localhost:3000